First Floor

 Condo, London, 2026

 Dom Sylvester Houédard, dsh: optimism is natural but a little excessive & E.E.
-Vonna-Michell - Henri Chopin To Ray the Rays.
-A proposal by Tris Vonna-Michell.
-TINA, London hosting Jan Mot, Brussels.
-Condon, London, 2026.
+Vonna-Michell - Henri Chopin To Ray the Rays, a proposal by Tris Vonna-Michell.
+TINA is pleased to host Jan Mot, Brussels for Condon, London, 2026.
 A collaborative exhibition by 50 galleries across 23 London spaces.
 Preview weekend Saturday 17 & Sunday 18 January 2026, 12 - 6pm, both days.

 17 January — 14 February 2026